NVISION Eye CenterJames W. Donovan, M.D.

 After earning his Bachelor of Science Degree in 1989 from the University of Notre Dame, Dr. Donovan went on to Loyola University Chicago Stritch School of Medicine.
 While in medical school, Dr. Donovan pursued his research interests working with the Departments of Ophthalmology and Neurology in the subretinal implantation and physiological testing of an artificial retina device in rabbits.
 He completed his Ophthalmology residency at the LSU Eye Center in New Orleans, where he served as Chief Resident during his final year.
 While in practice in Louisiana, he lectured and was involved in clinical instruction for the Ophthalmology residents of the LSU/Ochsner Clinic residency program.

 In 2007 Dr. Donovan returned to Southern California to practice general Ophthalmology with a special emphasis on cataract and laser vision correction.
 In 2017, he moved his family to the great Northwest to join the NVISION team in Roseburg, Oregon where he continues to positively impact the lives of his patients.
-He is a fellow of the American Academy of Ophthalmology, The American Society of Cataract and Refractive Surgery, The American College of Eye Surgeons and the New Orleans Academy of Ophthalmology.
+He is a fellow of the American Academy of Ophthalmology, The American Society of Cataract and Refractive Surgery and the New Orleans Academy of Ophthalmology.

 In his free time, Dr. Donovan confesses to a snowboarding addiction and plans to spend some time exploring the Oregon outdoors.
 He has always loved Bluegrass music, and someday hopes to learn to play the banjo.